proxmox/proxmox-backup/docs/system-booting.rst

 .. _systembooting-proxmox-boot-setup:

-Setting up a new partition for use as synced ESP
+Setting up a New Partition for use as Synced ESP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To format and initialize a partition as synced ESP, e.g., after replacing a failed vdev in an rpool, ``proxmox-boot-tool`` from ``pve-kernel-helper`` can be used.
+To format and initialize a partition as synced ESP, for example, after replacing a failed vdev in an rpool, ``proxmox-boot-tool`` from ``pve-kernel-helper`` can be used.

-WARNING: the ``format`` command will format the ``<partition>``, make sure to pass in the right device/partition!
+WARNING: the ``format`` command will format the ``<partition>``.
+Make sure to pass in the right device/partition!

 For example, to format an empty partition ``/dev/sda2`` as ESP, run the following: